University of Texas at Austin School of Law: Hopwood v. Texas (1996)

+Academics

 Admissions

 Texas Law is among the more selective law schools in the nation.
 For the 2023-2024 admissions cycle, 5,475 students applied and 854 (15.60%) were accepted.
 Of accepted students, 269 (31.50%) enrolled.
 The enrolled class has a class median LSAT score of 171.
 The median GPA for the enrolled class is 3.89.
-Women make up 46% of the class, and 41% of the class identify as minority students.
+Women make up 48% of the class, and 41% of the class identify as minority students.
 The average age of the class was 24.
-Texas Law enrolled students from 30 US states—including D.C.
+Texas Law enrolled students from 34 US states—including D.C.

 Emphasizing its role as a public institution, Texas Law is required by the state legislature to reserve 65% of the seats in each first-year class for Texas residents.

 Rankings

 In 2025, The U.S. News & World Report rankings ranked Texas Law as tied for the 14th best law school in the nation.

-In 2019, Texas Law was ranked the 15th best school in the nation by the legal news website Above the Law.
-Additionally, Above the Law, which uses an outcome-focused ranking system, ranked Texas the 12th best law school in the U.S. in 2018.

 Publications

-Students at the University of Texas School of Law publish thirteen law journals:
+Students at the University of Texas School of Law publish ten law journals: